im-AMS/StackOverChonk/README.md

 - D14, D15, D16 - SPI - idk what i might use this for, just leave em blank

-Do like a 2 vias per key thing. on one layer connect rows, and another columns move the power switch near USB C idk what to do about Reset yet
+on one layer connect rows, and another columns move the power switch near USB C idk what to do about Reset yet